apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

       The API version of the C API.
 The lower 16 bits are the minor version, and the upper bits the major version.

+   .. member:: TSRemapPluginInfo plugin_info

+      An opaque object, which holds various details about the currently loaded and running plugin.
+You can't access the details directly, but rather must call an acess function such as :func:`TSRemapDLHandleGet`.

+.. type:: TSRemapPluginInfo

+   Opaque data passed to a remap plugin via :func:`TSRemapInit` in the `plugin_info` member above.

 .. type:: TSRemapRequestInfo

    Data passed to a remap plugin during the invocation of a remap rule.